Alliedium/awesome-devops/demo/docker/docker_basic_commands_demo.md

 \dt
 ```

-The list is empty, no table is in the database.
+The list is empty, no table is in the database

-11. Open command editor
+11. Open the command editor

 ```
 \e